marcduez/graphql-validation-directives/README.md

 2. Marks any input objects that have nested fields with validation extensions as needing validation.
 3. Wraps the resolver functions of all fields with validated arguments in a function that first tries to run validation on all arguments.

-If any validation function throws, the contents are returned as validation errors, and the original resolver is not run.
+If any validation function throws, the contents are returned as validation errors, and the wrapped resolver is not run.

 ## General usage